Schacht Law Office Listed by akira Ransomware Group

 Schacht Law Office specializes in intellectual property legal services, focusing on the protect ion of patents, trademarks, copyrights, and trade secrets.
 They assist clients in defining and safeguarding their ideas to ensure the prosperity of their intellectual property and brand.
 We will upload 20gb of corporate data soon.
 Lots of clients data (credit cards, name, addresses , phones and so on), contracts and agreements, NDAs, projects, etc.

 On April 17, 2026, the Schacht Law Office appeared on the leak site of the Akira ransomware group.
-The firm, which specializes in intellectual property law including patents, trademarks, copyrights, and trade secrets, had internal files exfiltrated.
+The firm, which specializes in intellectual property law including patents, trademarks, copyrights, and trade secrets, is claimed to have had internal files exfiltrated.
 The attackers announced they would soon upload 20GB of corporate data containing clients’ credit cards, names, addresses, phone numbers, contracts, agreements, NDAs, and project details.

 Public reporting indicates the incident began as a ransomware attack in which Akira gained access to the law office’s systems and removed data before encryption or shutdown.
 The group posted the listing on its leak site on April 17, 2026, and stated that 20GB of material would be published shortly.
 Affected records include both employee and client information such as names, addresses, phone numbers, credit card details, legal contracts, and confidential project files.
 The exact number of individuals impacted remains unknown.
 No evidence has surfaced that the data has been fully released as of the latest available reporting.